well-id/dliswriter/README.md

 The attribute `max_record_length` of SUL determines the maximum length allowed for visible records of the file (see [Logical Records and Visible Records](#logical-records-and-visible-records)), expressed in bytes.
 This number is limited to 16384 and the default is 8192.

+The `StorageUnitLabel` is technically not a subclass of `LogicalRecord`, but is implemented such that it can mock one and can be used alongside with actual `LogicalRecord` objects.

 ### IFLR objects
 _IFLR_, or _Indirectly Formatted Logical Record_ objects, are meant for keeping numerical or binary data.